OleKodehode/december-api-project/README.md

 - `npm run format` -> Format code with Prettier
 - `npm run build` -> Compile to JavaScript
 - `npm start` -> Run compiled version

+### Swagger

+---

+Swagger UI is available, at least for localhost. `http://localhost:8000/api-docs`

+Runs with OpenAPI 3.1.

+In theory it should probably work when ran on a server, letting others test the end points (where the health end point makes more sense).

+Probably needs some more configuration before being ran on an actual server however.